amata1219/RedisPluginMessages/README.md

     @Override
     public void onRedisMessageReceived(String sourceServerName, ByteArrayDataInput messages) {
         Bukkit.broadcastMessage("Message received from %s!".formatted(sourceServerName));
-        //The sourceServerName is 'unique-name-of-instance' in the config.yml of RedisPluginMessages for that server.
+        //The sourceServerName is the value of 'unique-name-of-instance' in the config.yml of RedisPluginMessages for that server.

         String message = messages.readUTF();
         Bukkit.broadcastMessage(message);
-        //Reads and outputs sent messages.
+        //Reads and outputs received messages.

         ByteArrayDataOutput out = ByteIO.newDataOutput();
         //Create an empty ByteArrayDataOutput for writing data.